Tax policy and economic inequality in the United States: Sales tax

 Sales taxes are taxes placed on the sale or lease of goods and services in the United States.
 While no national general sales tax exists, the federal government levies several national selective sales taxes.
-States also may levy selective sales taxes on the sale or lease of particular goods or services.
+Forty-five states, the District of Columbia, the territories of Puerto Rico, and Guam impose general sales taxes on most goods and some services.
+Additionally, states may levy selective sales taxes on the sale or lease of specific goods or services.
 States may also delegate to local governments the authority to impose additional general or selective sales taxes.
+These selective sales taxes are usually levied on specific products, such as gasoline, alcohol, and tobacco.

+Sales tax is computed by multiplying the purchase price by the appropriate tax rate, with the seller responsible for adding the tax at the point of sale and remitting it to the state tax authority.
+Because there are differences in sales taxes across the nation, the tax burden varies by state and even municipality.

+Local governments have the authority to impose sales taxes on top of state-level levies.
+This can drastically alter the overall tax rate in various areas within a single state.
+For example, in New York City, consumers pay a combined state and city sales tax, but in other areas of the state, the rate could be lower since there are no local taxes.

+Sales tax exemptions are a key feature of the system, aimed at reducing the tax burden on essential goods and services.
+Typical exemptions include supplies for agriculture, prescription medications, and groceries.
+Additionally, several states tax breaks or complete exemptions for purchases made by industries, such as machinery or equipment used for use in manufacturing.

 Tax expenditures

 The term "tax expenditures" refers to income exclusions, deductions, preferential rates, and credits that reduce revenues for any given level of tax rates in the individual, payroll, and corporate income tax systems.
 Like conventional spending, they contribute to the federal budget deficit.
 They also influence choices about working, saving, and investing, and affect the distribution of income.
 The amount of reduced federal revenues are significant, estimated by CBO at nearly 8% GDP or about $1.5 trillion in 2017, for scale roughly half the revenue collected by the government and nearly three times as large as the budget deficit.
 Since eliminating a tax expenditure changes economic behavior, the amount of additional revenue that would be generated is somewhat less than the estimated size of the tax expenditure.

 CBO reported that the following were among the largest individual (non-corporate) tax expenditures in 2013: